 * Lab abnormalities that may include low white blood count, low platelet counts, mild elevation of liver enzymes, and elevated “sed rate”.

-Babesia exasperates typical Lyme symptoms as well as increases depression, anxiety, and mood swings.
+Babesia exasperates typical Lyme symptoms and increases depression, anxiety, and mood swings.
 Left untreated, Babesia can cause severe disability as well as severe psychological disorders.

 People with Babesia infections should avoid immune suppressing drugs such as steroids.
 The immune system is what will help to fight off the infection.